Guavus/hydrator-plugins/core-plugins/docs/File-batchsink.md

 **Path:** Path to write to.
 For example, /path/to/output.

 **Path Suffix:** Time format for the output directory that will be appended to the path.
-For example, the format 'yyyy-MM-dd-HH-mm' will result in a directory of the form '2015-01-01-20-42'.If not specified, nothing will be appended to the path.
+For example, the format 'yyyy-MM-dd-HH-mm' will result in a directory of the form '2015-01-01-20-42'.
+If not specified, nothing will be appended to the path.

 **Format:** Format to write the records in.
 The format must be one of 'json', 'avro', 'parquet', 'csv', 'tsv', or 'delimited'.